Tax Advantages of Investing in Oil & Gas

 In addition to this, the following potential tax advantages are exclusive to the Oil and Gas industry.

-• Intangible Drilling Costs: 100% tax deductible during the first year.
+• Intangible Drilling Costs: 100% tax deductible during the year incurred.

-• Depletion Allowance: 15% of gross production revenue is tax-free.
+• Depletion Allowance: 15% of gross production revenue is tax-free over the life of the oil well.

-• Active Income Deductions can be deducted against business income, salaries, capital gross, interest income, etc.
+• Active Income Deductions can be deducted against business income, salaries, capital gross income, interest income, etc.

 Intangible Drilling & Development Cost Tax Deduction